Comparison inequalities and fastest-mixing Markov chains: Fastest-mixing monotone birth-and-death chains. Fastest-mixing monotone birth-and-death chains

-together with the induction hypothesis and the (strict) increasingness of the function $\rho \mapsto \rho / (1 + \rho)^2$ for $\rho \leq 1$.
+together with the induction hypothesis and the (strict) increasingness of the function $\rho\mapsto\rho/ (1 + \rho)^2$ for $\rho\leq1$.
 Therefore

-and this last expression is the dual birth probability from state~$i$ for the biased random walk with ratio $\rho_{i_0}$.
-The conclusion of the theorem now follows from \refL{L:BDsepcomparison}. \end{proof}
+and this last expression is the dual birth probability from state $i$ for the biased random walk with ratio $\rho_{i_0}$.
+The conclusion of the theorem now follows from Lem\-ma~\ref{LBDsepcomparison}. \end{pf}

-So the question as to which of the FMMCs~\eqref{fastpi} is slowest to mix is reduced to finding the slowest biased random walk.
-But we've already done the calculations needed to prove the following result:

-\begt Consider biased random walks as in \refE{E:rw}, each with initial state~$0$.
-The walks are monotonically slower to mix in separation as $\min\{p / q, q / p\}$ increases. \ent

-\begin{proof} We have already noted at \refE{E:pvsq} that the speed of mixing is invariant under interchange of~$p$ and~$q$.
-Moreover, as $\rho = p / q$ increases over $(0, 1]$, the chains are monotonically slower to mix in separation because we have equality in~\eqref{pstarineq} and hence
+So the question as to which of the FMMCs (\ref{fastpi}) is slowest to mix is reduced to finding the slowest biased random walk.
+But we have already done the calculations needed to prove the following result: \begin{theorem} Consider biased random walks as in Example~\ref{Erw}, each with initial state $0$.
+The walks are monotonically slower to mix in separation as $\min\{p / q, q / p\}$ increases. \end{theorem} \begin{pf} We have already noted at Example~\ref{Epvsq} that the speed of mixing is invariant under interchange of $p$ and $q$.
+Moreover, as $\rho= p / q$ increases over $(0, 1]$, the chains are monotonically slower to mix in separation because we have equality in (\ref{pstarineq}) and hence